JamesNewton/Arduino_Dynamixel_Stepper_Controller/README.md

 Simple Arduino script to set pins high, low, input, pull up, or analog/servo, clock out data with timing, and read all or a single pin back via serial IO.

-Written for the tiny-circuits.com TinyDuino in the end effector of the Dexter robot from HDRobotic.com, but generally useful to turn the Arduino into a tool for generating test signals, and reading back results.
-Not as powerful as the busPirate, but more flexible in some ways and much easier to operate.
-Not a replacement for Firmata as this is intended to be used by a human directly via serial monitor or terminal, not from a program.
+Generally useful to turn the Arduino into a tool for generating test signals, and reading back results.
+- Not as powerful as the busPirate or LabNation SmartScope, but more flexible in some ways and much easier to operate.
+And it runs a Servo.
+- Not a replacement for Firmata as this is intended to be used by a human directly via serial monitor or terminal, in addition to being useful from a Pi or other high level robot controller.
+And it does not provide high level drivers for a fixed set of devices.
+It is more useful as means of developing drivers.

 ## Commands